mmandina/mmandina/README.md

 I sailed around the world on all kinds of deep-sea sailing vessels, from tiny tugboats to hulking hospital ships!
 I started self-teaching software engineering after my shifts onboard every night, and eventually came home to NYC to join the great tech community here.

 I enjoy surfing and traveling, which led me to build my first full stack web application, findSurf (findsurf.maxwellmandina.com).
 It's the surf atlas I wish had existed when I was traveling all over the world, surfing wherever I could find a wave!
-I'm currently looking for tech apprenticeships or junior engineering roles.

 Fair winds and following seas!